 Here are the Best Mosquito Repellents of 2019!

 This product contains our favorite overall tick and mosquito repellent, Picaridin, at a 20% concentration, expected to be effective against both mosquitoes and ticks for about 8 hours after application.
 Sawyer claims up to 12 hours with this product, but we're going by the existing research in making a more reasonable claim of about 8 hours; which is exactly what Sawyer's instructions say for reapplication time (reapply after 8 hours).
 That's not to say it won't work after 12 hours, but the effectiveness decreases considerably with time.
 This is truly an excellent tick and mosquito repellent, and is a great option for babies and kids over 6 months of age.
-There are no powerful odors, no DEET, it's less greasy than DEET, and it's effective for protecting against mosquitoes carrying Zika, West Nile Virus, Chikungunya, and Dengue, and ticks carrying Lyme Disease.
+There are no powerful odors, no DEET, it's less greasy than DEET, and it's effective for protecting against mosquitoes carrying Zika, EEE, West Nile Virus, Chikungunya, and Dengue, and ticks carrying Lyme Disease.
 Also protects very well against biting flies, gnats, chiggers, and sand flies.
-In our testing, we found it easy to apply with the pump-spray version, but even easier with the continuous sprayer.
-If you have the space to carry the larger sprayer bottle, we highly recommend it.
+In our testing, we found it easy to apply with the pump-spray version, but even easier with the continuous aerosole sprayer.
+If you have the space to carry the larger sprayer bottle (it's 6 ounces, but the size of a hairspray bottle), we highly recommend it.
 We also found it initially a bit greasy, but after a few minutes of drying and absorption it became a nice soft protective layer.
 The odor was nearly non-existent, which is a nice contrast to the relatively strong DEET or the Lemon Eucalyptus smells.
 We wore it for 4 hours during a long hike through New England woods in June, a prime time for both ticks and mosquitoes.
 We applied it to ourselves and two kids, ages 6 and 8.
 Not only did we not get any bites, but we weren't constantly annoyed by (and swatting at) buzzing insects around our heads.
 We found it to be very protective, and we were confident that it would have lasted even longer if we pushed into the later evening.
 To apply, we put it on all exposed skin: arms, legs, ankles, and necks.
-To put it on our faces, we sprayed it into our hands and rubbed it on to prevent getting it into the eyes (especially with the kids).
+To put it on our faces, we sprayed it into our hands and rubbed it on to prevent accidentally inhaling it or getting it into the eyes (especially with the kids).
 We also sprayed it lightly onto our clothing and hair.
 Worked excellently, and we were very impressed with it overall.
 With the kids, they preferred it to the smellier options, and they slept soundly that night without any giant mosquito welts, and without me worrying that they were harboring ticks!
 Usually sells for about $8-10, depending on whether you get the pump or sprayer.

 This is another great 20% Picaridin option, with the very same effectiveness as the #1 Sawyer product.
 The Picaridin 20% concentration is highly effective against mosquitoes and ticks for about 8 hours before reapplication.
 Like the Sawyer product, they claim 12 hours of protection, but we think 8 hours is more reasonable.
 In our testing, we found this product to be exactly as effective as the Sawyer product.
 It sprayed on easily with the convenient (non aerosol) continuous sprayer, had good coverage, and protected against a ton of insects.
 All the same ones as the Sawyer product, of course.
 But it's #2 for a couple reasons.
 First, it's a bit harder to find and purchase than the Sawyer products, and tends to drop off websites such as Amazon in the peak of the summer months when you need it most!
 Second, the sprayer isn't as even misting as the Sawyer sprayer, as it tends to have some clumping/drops that come out in addition to the mist.
 A bit like a spray-on sunscreen.
 Third, in our opinion, there was too much perfume in it.
 One of the advantages of Picaridin is that it's essentially odorless, which is a nice departure from DEET.
 But they added some fragrance into this, and we didn't like it so much, and neither did our kids.
 So these are some small nit-picking reasons to place this as the second best bug repellent for kids and adults, especially considering that it is extremely effective and easy to use.
 Overall, this is an excellent insect repellent that will protect you and your kids for several hours in even the densest swamps!
 As with the Sawyer product, to apply, we put it on all exposed skin: arms, legs, ankles, and necks.
 For our faces, we put it on hands first and then rubbed it onto our face.
 Also put a bit on our clothing and hair, and we thought that the product worked excellently.
 Usually sells for about $8 for a 6-ounce sprayer.